coyove/s2db/readme.md

     caller must make sure that unlinked keys will never be used and useful again.
 ### ZADD key [--DEFER--|--SYNC--] [NX|XX] [CH] [FILL fillpercent] score member [score member ...]
     --DEFER--:
-        The operation will be queued up and executed later, server will return 'OK' immediately, the actual result will be dropped. s2db will group continuous deferred operations together for better performance.
+        The operation will be queued up and executed later, server will return 'OK' immediately instead of the actual result of this execution. s2db will group continuous deferred operations together for better performance, so caller should use '--DEFER--' whenever possible.
     --SYNC--:
-        If slave exists, the operation will only succeed when slave also acknowledges successfully, thus consistency is guaranteed.
+        If slave exists, the operation will only succeed when slave also acknowledges successfully, thus strong consistency is guaranteed.
+        If slave fails to respond within 'PingTimeout', master will return a timeout error (to caller) even master itself succeeded.
     FILL:
         Value can range from 0.0 to 1.0 (default 0.5).
         If added members and their scores are both monotonically increasing, set FILL to a higher value to achieve better disk space utilization.